Skip to main content

 Key metrics

 Review market value, cost, unrealised results, realised gains or losses, realised FX, and other headline figures.
+The headline market value percentage shows investment movement for the selected period without treating money added or withdrawn as a gain or loss.
 The first metric compares market value with cost basis so you can quickly see value against invested cost.

 Period ROI